AhmadDalao/calaculator/README.md

 # calculator

-### It is a simple calculator built as a project to apply everything I learned about the DOM
+### It is a simple project built to apply everything I learned about the DOM

 ## Use the link below to see a live demo: